Last updated on February 21st, 2023 at 12:14 pm

 Repeat this process as necessary, and keep in mind that the more water you use, the better!
 Most RVs should be built with durable enough plastic or metal that the hot water shouldn’t damage anything.
 However, take this into consideration and let your water cool a bit more should you own a more frail rig.

 Some RVers don’t find this method successful; some do.
-Since it is a relatively affordable alternative to other harsher chemical products, I say give it a try!
+Since it is a relatively affordable alternative to other harsher chemical products and can help reduce the overall cost of RV living, I say give it a try!
 It definitely had some sort of effect on the last clog I had in my little rig!

-Let’s say that you’ve managed to release the clog in your black water tank and don’t want to repeat that clog in the future.
+Let’s say you’ve managed to release the clog in your black water tank and don’t want to repeat the clog in the future.
 Good for you!
 What can you do to prevent future clogs?

 Use Less Toilet Paper